1. Buying Out-of-the-Money Options

 When starting into the world of options you will undoubtedly come from trading stock first, this is just the natural progression.
 As a stock trader you probably have rules for how big of a position you are going to trade.
 Typically traders will buy in blocks of shares: 100 shares a position, 200 shares a position, etc... and spend anywhere between $1,000 - $5,000 on a position.
 The problem forms when they try to make this move into options.
-Options, by their nature, are cheaper than stock so it will allow you to take on more shares for less money then you are use to.
-This leads to getting over leveraged in these positions.
-If you are use to spending $1,000 for a position buying the same amount in options will leave you will much more leverage and risk.
+Options, by their nature, are cheaper than stock so it will allow you to take on more shares for less money then you are used to.
+This leads to getting over-leveraged in these positions.
+If you are used to spending $1,000 for a position buying the same amount in options will leave you will much more leverage and risk.
 The swings in options can make or break a position very quickly and if you are not use to the swings then you can end up in a lot of pain.

-When you start options try to keep you position size small.
+When you start trading options, try to keep your position size small.
 In fact, one of the best things about options is that you can still be profitable by trading only one contract.
 Commissions are typically so cheap you don't need to trade large positions to break even.
 Anytime you are learning a new option strategy or play always start small so you keep your risk low.
 Use small positions to learn how options move with the market, volatility, and time.
 Once you have a clear understanding of the types of plays you are running then you can begin to build your position size.

 3. Not Having A Plan

 Option trading is a lot more complex versus trading regular stock positions.
 There are a lot more factors to watch and there are a lot more options to take when you are already in a position.
 The nice part about options is that you will rarely want to simply enter and exit a position.
 There are a lot of adjustments that can be made that will allow you to capture some profit or reduce your risk.